Kakamotobi/Learned/Computer Science/01-Big-O-Notation.md

 - If `arr` has length of n, `newArr` will be length of n.
   - Space that's being taken up is directly proportionate to n.
   - Therefore, O(n).

+## Logarithms
+- Inverse of exponentiation.
+### Rule of Thumb
+- The binary logarithm of a number roughly measures the number of times you can divide that number by 2 before you get a value that's less than or equal to one.
+- log === log2
+  - log === log base 2.
+  - Use shorthand because it is the general trend that we care about.
+### Occasions
+- Certain searching algorithms have logarithmic time complexity.
+- Efficient sorting algorithms involve logarithms.
+- Recursion sometimes involves logarithmic space complexity.

 ## Reference
 [Big O notation.doc](https://web.mit.edu/16.070/www/lecture/big_o.pdf)